 - Pilot light continues to go out.
 This may indicate a problem with the pilot control, or there may be drafts around your furnace.

-When you have a Heating Repair Plan with Pivotal Home Solutions, simply give us a call and we will handle the rest.
+When you have a Heating Repair Plan with Oncourse Home Solutions, simply give us a call and we will handle the rest.
 The repair plan includes coverage for one gas, oil, electric or propane furnace or boiler, as well as coverage for one thermostat.
 Exclusions and restrictions may apply.
 For complete information on the plan, including applicable terms and conditions, see the Customer Agreement.